-See "Capital Management and Regulatory Capital" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2021 Form 10-K for a detailed description of the firm's equity capital, and further information about the firm's capital planning and stress testing process, including the Comprehensive Capital Analysis and Review, the Dodd-Frank Act Stress Tests, the internally designed stress tests, the internal capital adequacy assessment, and the attribution of capital and contingency capital plan.
+See "Capital Management and Regulatory Capital" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for a detailed description of the firm's equity capital, and further information about the firm's capital planning and stress testing process, including the Comprehensive Capital Analysis and Review, the Dodd-Frank Act Stress Tests, the internally designed stress tests, the internal capital adequacy assessment, and the attribution of capital and contingency capital plan.

-See "Risk Management - Overview and Structure of Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2021 Form 10-K for further information about the firm's risk management framework, including Board governance, processes and committee structure.
+See "Risk Management - Overview and Structure of Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for further information about the firm's risk management framework, including Board governance, processes and committee structure.

-Measures of exposures and other metrics disclosed in this report and the FFIEC 101 Report may not be based on U.S. GAAP, may not be directly comparable to measures reported in the 2021 Form 10-K and may not all be comparable to similar measures used by other companies.
+Measures of exposures and other metrics disclosed in this report and the FFIEC 101 Report may not be based on U.S. GAAP, may not be directly comparable to measures reported in the Quarterly Report on Form 10-Q and may not all be comparable to similar measures used by other companies.
 These disclosures are not required to be, and have not been, audited by the firm's independent auditors.
 The firm's historical filings with the SEC and previous Pillar 3 and Regulatory Capital Disclosure documents are located at: www.goldmansachs.com/investor-relations.